 An indoor theater opened next to the now long-gone airdome on May 3, 1933 with Eddie Cantor in “The Kid From Spain”.

 The Shady Oak Theatre, located in the St. Louis suburb of Clayton at the intersection of Forsyth Boulevard and Hanley Road, has the warmth of an intimate cozy theatre.
 It has always shown movies up it’s closing.

-It was part of the Arthur Theatre chain until they went out of business, and then operated until its closing in 2000 by the Wehrenberg Theatre chain.
+It was part of the Arthur Enterprises Inc. chain until they went out of business, and then operated until its closing in 2000 by the Wehrenberg Theatre chain.

 The theatre was a rectangular shape with some Art Deco style touches, mainly the wall lights.
 The lobby was sectioned into two parts, the main entrance plus the concesssion stand.
 The lobby originally had concrete walls but was paneled in a 1973 remodel.
 The ceiling holds mirrors and cube modern lights.
 The lobby’s second section is down a flight of stairs.
 The concession stand attracts attention as the main focal point.